 Jekaterina's work spans a wide range of genres and practices, including electroacoustic composition, live performance, and sound design for stage and visual media.

-Over the years, Jekaterina has collaborated on projects that explore a wide range of themes, from social issues to personal stories both withing the frame of traditional theater pieces and beyond, towards experimental forms of art.
+Over the years, Jekaterina has collaborated on projects that explore a wide range of themes, from social issues to personal stories both within the frame of traditional theater pieces and beyond, towards experimental forms of art.

 Jekaterina has collaborated with artists, organisations, and ensembles such as Melisa Yıldırım, Diana Harten, Iida-Maria Kuronen, Maria Krugovaya, Maissi Uusitalo, NYKY Ensemble, Helsingin Kellariteatteri, Theatre Academy, and others.